Rugby league in the British Isles: Rivalries

-Domestic
+Club

 There are a number of rivalries within professional rugby in the British Isles, with debate about which one is the biggest.
 The Hull derby between Hull F.C. and Hull KR is the only derby where both participants are from the same city.
 The Good Friday derby is also considered a major rivalry with the two teams, Wigan Warriors and St Helens, consistently performing well in the league and cup competitions.
 Other major rivalries include the Calder derby, Cheshire derby, and West Yorkshire derby.

 Additionally, there is a four-way rivalry between the so-called Super League Big Four.
 These four team are usually contain the champion of every season, both in the Super League and Challenge Cup.
 The Big Four consists of Wigan Warriors, St Helens, Leeds Rhinos, and Warrington Wolves.
 Prior to 2010, Bradford Bulls was considered a Big Four member, before the rise of Warrington, the club has since dropped in performance level and now plays in the Championship.

+County

+Lancashire and Yorkshire have always shared a rivalry due to the War of the Roses.
+This rivalry has naturally seeped into rugby league to which they completed in a competition of the same name until 2003.
+The rivalry is also seen when clubs from both counties face each other in competitive and non-competitive matches.

 International

-The England–Scotland football rivalry is the oldest, and by some sources, the greatest sporting rivalry on the planet.
-Due to this it has naturally become a rivalry in other sports.
-Because of the Great Britain national rugby league team, England and Scotland did not play their first game until 2016 Rugby League Four Nations where England won 38–12.

-England (previously Great Britain as a whole) also has a fierce rivalry with Australia, with whom they compete in The Ashes.
+England (previously Great Britain as a whole) is main rival is with Australia, with whom they compete in The Ashes.
 This rivalry has also affected the domestic game with the Super League and National Rugby League becoming the two biggest club competitions on the planet with the two competition winners competing in the World Club Challenge.
-England also share a rivalry with New Zealand.
+England (and Great Britain) also share a rivalry with New Zealand to whom they also have contested many tours.

+England and Wales also share a three way rivalry with France through the Rugby League European Championship – the traditional big three European teams.